Eliminate worry about dirty track, stalls, shorts

 Deltang receiver outputs are labelled 'H', 'P' and 'F' to denote their capability:

 Most model rail receivers have at least one reversible speed

 controller - the exception is MR001 which is for

 live steam or, with an external ESC, (very) large scale locos.

-- low-current on/off
+- low-current voltage source

 This is a direct connection to the receiver microprocessor: off is 0V

 and on is 3.3V.
 It is commonly used for switching LEDs for lighting.

 The maximum current is limited by the CPU capability:

 and 20mA for MR603,